Jobhdez/linear-algebra/README.md

 # linear-algebra

-## Goal
+## OVERVIEW
-I have implemented some matrix algebra.
+I have implemented some not very efficient matrix algebra.

 # How to run
 load the system with `(asdf:load-system :linear-algebra)` and run the tests with `(asdf:test-system :linear-algebra-tests)`.